omidmozilla/fulltextsearch/README.md

 # Full Text Search

-Full Text Search is an example program that allows to add products and performs a full text search
+Full Text Search is an example program that allows you to add products and performs a full text search

 ## Technologies